Sky: Children of the Light: Gameplay

 In Sky, players explore a once-prosperous kingdom using a cape that allows them to fly.
 The in-game world consists of seven unique realms, each with a variety of areas to explore, and a theme representing different stages of life.
-There is also Home and Aviary Village, With Home being a small island which serves as the world hub and the starting point for the player and Aviary Village as a village with shops and a place that the player can customize as their house.
-Throughout the world, players encounter "spirits" that allow them to unlock items in return for in-game currency, and "children of light" that give players "winged light."
-When a player has collected enough winged light, their cape level goes up, allowing them to fly farther.
+There is also Home and Aviary Village, with Home being a small island which serves as the world hub and the starting point and Aviary Village as a village with shops and a place that the player can customize as their house.
+Throughout the world, players encounter "spirits" that allow them to unlock items in return for in-game currency, and "children of light" which give players "winged light".
+When a player has collected enough winged light, their cape level goes up, allowing them to fly further.

 The game places heavy focus on social mechanics.
-Players are able to meet and befriend one another, and can unlock new abilities such as chat and sending gifts as their friendship grows.
-There are also many cosmetic items to collect including capes, masks, hairstyles, hats, pants, shoes, playable musical instruments, expressions, and more.
-These items can be obtained using in-game currency or, in some cases, purchased with real money.
-Some cosmetics are only available to select players, such as the original beta cape, only available to those who played the beta version prior to the full release of the game.
+Players are able to meet and befriend one another, and can unlock new abilities like chat and sending gifts as their friendship grows.
+There are also many cosmetic items to collect including capes, masks, hairstyles, hats, pants, shoes, musical instruments, expressions, and more.
+These items can be obtained using in-game currency or, in some cases, bought with real money.
+Some cosmetics are only available to certain players, such as the original beta cape, exclusive to those who played the beta version prior to the full release.

 Sky has multiple in-game currencies.
 "Candles" are the main currency of Sky, and are exchanged with spirits and friends in return for items and abilities.
-Candles are obtained by collecting pieces of light (called wax in game) and forging them, or by purchasing them for real money.
+Candles are obtained by collecting pieces of light (called wax in-game) and forging them, or by purchasing them for real money.
 "Hearts" are the social currency of Sky, and are obtained when players receive gifts from others, or can be bought directly from spirits with candles.
-Hearts are primarily used to purchase cosmetic items from spirits.
+Hearts are mainly used to purchase cosmetic items from spirits.
 "Ascended candles" are the rarest currency in Sky, which are rewarded to players for giving their winged light to "the fallen" at the end of the game.
-Ascended candles are exchanged with spirits for "wing buffs," which give players extra Winged Light, or can be used to upgrade friendship and purchase various spells such as height alteration and cape recharge.
+Ascended candles are exchanged with spirits for "wing buffs", which give players extra Winged Light, or can be used to upgrade friendship and purchase various spells such as height alteration and cape recharge.
 Another form of currency called "Event Currency", introduced in the 0.21.5 update, is a type of currency that is only available for specific events.
-Event Currency was created to bring equity to newer players and allow for event-specific in-game currency (IGC) items to be obtained easier.
+Event Currency was created to bring equity to newer players and allow for event-specific in-game currency (IGC) items to be obtained more easily.
 Some examples of event currency are: seasonal candles, seasonal hearts, and event tickets.